 The work is one of the 12 projects selected by the Bridging the Gap Oversight Committee to be completed as part of the Neighborhood Street Fund program, which is funded by the Bridging the Gap (BTG) transportation levy, passed by voters in November 2006 and scheduled to end in 2015.
 NSF projects are identified and prioritized by communities, then sent to the Bridging the Gap Oversight Committee for final review and selection.

 The project reached final design in 2014.
-Construction will start as soon as August 3 and last approximately 6 weeks, weather dependent.
-The project team will continue to keep the community informed as construction details become available.
+Construction began August 3 and will be completed the week of September 28, weather dependent.
+The project team will continue to keep the community informed throughout construction.

 If you have questions about this project or would like to be added to the project mailing list, contact Rachel McCaffrey at NSF@seattle.gov or 206-733-9361.

 If you need this information translated, please call 206-733-9361